 - Missing or multiple H1s.
 An H1 tag is wrapped around a relevant keyword at the top of your page, signaling the theme of your website’s content to both search engines and users.
 Search engines see multiple H1s on a single page as spammy, with keyword stuffing.
 Missing H1s are a missed opportunity for SEO purposes and user purposes.
 The key is to wrap relevant keywords in one H1 tag at the top of your page to maximize your keyword optimization opportunity.

 - Structured data errors.
 Structured data, implemented through schema tags, helps search engines digest information about your organization.
 It spoon feeds name, address, phone, and business category information to search engines.
 This increases the likelihood of your business information appearing in dynamic search engine results like rich text snippets, which looks good and can answer common questions.
 However, sometimes the structured data tags are implemented incorrectly — wrapped around the wrong information, structured in a misleading way, or containing syntax errors.
 Google Search Console and the Structured Data Testing Tool can help detect and debug any structured data errors to avoid penalties and maximize your opportunity.

-Whether you own a chimney repair company, restriction training company, tax firm, dentist or moving company, it can be easy to put ongoing SEO maintenance on the back burner, but doing so will end up costing you money long term.
+Whether you own a pluming company, real estate agency, accounting firm, dentist office, or a moving company, it can be easy to put ongoing SEO maintenance on the back burner, but doing so will end up costing you money long term.
 As SEO is an ever-evolving beast, it’s important to keep on top of important updates so that it does not decrease your search engine rankings and ultimately a loss in lead generation.